 This week's Camp David summit is an opportunity for Washington to send the Gulf a tough message: We're friends with benefits, not long-term lovers.

-- By Jeremy ShapiroJeremy Shapiro is a fellow in foreign policy at the Brookings Institution and a former member of the secretary of state’s policy planning staff. , Richard SokolskyRichard Sokolsky is a senior associate at the Carnegie Endowment for International Peace.
+- By Jeremy ShapiroJeremy Shapiro is the director of research at the European Council on Foreign Relations and a non-resident Senior Fellow at the Brookings Institution., Richard SokolskyRichard Sokolsky is a senior associate at the Carnegie Endowment for International Peace.
 From 2005 to 2015 he was a member of the U.S. secretary of state’s Office of Policy Planning.

 The picture of President George W. Bush leading an aged Saudi King Abdullah by the hand through the gardens of his Texas ranch in 2005 has become both iconic and symbolic of the U.S.-Saudi relationship.
 For over 40 years, the United States has walked hand-in-hand with Saudi Arabia through the thicket of Middle Eastern crises.